rmdort/react-kitt/Readme.md

 ### What is included

-1. All React functional components
+1. React stateless functional components
 2. Customisable color theme
 3. SASS files for all components
 4. Material icons support